7 things you can only do in Montréal

 Kondiaronk belvedere - Mount Royal Chalet - Downtown Montreal

-Okay, so it’s not exactly K2, but Mount Royal (known simply as “the mountain” to Montrealers) is the city’s big, green crown jewel and we happen to be quite proud of it.
-Standing 233 metres (or almost 765 feet), the tree-covered mountain is an iconic symbol of the city piled high with other iconic symbols of the city: Saint Joseph’s Oratory, the mountaintop Mount Royal Chalet, the stately former Royal Victoria Hospital, Percival Molson Memorial Stadium (where Montréal’s pro football team, the Alouettes, play) and, of course, most iconic of all, the Mount Royal Cross.
-There are numerous hiking and biking paths ascending to the mountain’s “belvederes,” where truly incredible views of the city may be found, as well as a range of guided discovery walks tailored to different interests.
+The tree-covered Mount Royal is an iconic symbol of the city piled high with other iconic symbols of the city: the towering Saint Joseph’s Oratory, the mountaintop Mount Royal Chalet, the stately former Royal Victoria Hospital, the mountainside Percival-Molson Stadium (where Montréal’s pro football team, the Alouettes, play) and, of course, most iconic of all, the glowing Mount Royal Cross overlooking the city.

 Week-end Formula 1 Grand Prix du Canada - Circuit Gilles-Villeneuve

-Every year, for one high-octane weekend in June, Montréal’s Gilles-Villeneuve racetrack roars to life with the Formula One Grand Prix du Canada, featuring the world’s elite open-wheel racers.
-For the rest of the year, drivers, cyclists, joggers, walkers and in-line skaters are invited to take advantage of the completely unique 4.361-kilometre (2.5 mile) speedway located on Île Notre-Dame in the middle of the St. Lawrence River just minutes from downtown and accessible by metro.
+Every spring, for one high-octane weekend, Montréal’s 4.361-kilometre (2.5 miles) Gilles-Villeneuve racetrack roars to life with the Formula One Grand Prix du Canada, featuring the world’s elite open-wheel racers.
 The picturesque, tree-lined F1 track is named for Québec driving legend Gilles Villeneuve, and the challenging course reflects his driving style: aggressive and technical.
-That said, if relaxation is more your speed, you can count on the track for a win.

 Gibeau Orange Julep

 You can’t miss it: a humungous, four-storey orange right next to one of Montréal’s major thoroughfares, the Décarie Expressway.
-And an orange that serves food at that.
-Generations of Montrealers have indulged cravings for steamies (hot dogs with steamed buns), burgers, fries and poutine served by roller-skating waitresses at the iconic Gibeau Orange Julep diner, built in 1966 and now an obvious fave of Instagrammers.
-Though the skating waitresses have long since rolled off into history, patrons can still avail themselves of the landmark’s signature frothy, orange-based beverage, the recipe for which remains a Gibeau family secret.
+And it’s an orange that serves food at that.
+Generations of Montrealers have indulged cravings for steamies (hot dogs with steamed buns), burgers, fries and poutine served by roller-skating waitresses at the iconic Gibeau Orange Julep diner, built in 1966 and now a fave of Instagrammers.

 Jamie O'Meara